hugo-fixit/docs/content/en/contributing/components/index.md

 The same rules apply here: The left-most parameter/menu etc. with the same ID will win.
 There are some hidden and experimental namespace support in the above, which Hugo will work to improve in the future, but theme authors are encouraged to create their own namespaces to avoid naming conflicts.

-To learn about theme components of hugo and how to use them, check out <https://gohugo.io/hugo-modules/theme-components/>.
+To learn about theme components of Hugo and how to use them, check out <https://gohugo.io/hugo-modules/theme-components/>.

 ## Showcases